pandey-ankit/WebLogic_Kubernetes_Toolkit_UI/WebLogic-Kubernetes-Toolkit-UI/create-model/create-model.md

+## Task 1: View the Resources in existing on-premise domain

-## Task 1: Creation of WebLogic Kubernetes Toolkit UI Project
+## Task 2: Opening the base WKT UI Project

-## Task 2: Introspection of an Offline on-premise domain
+## Task 3: Introspection of an Offline on-premise domain

-## Task 3: Validate and Prepare Model to be deployed on Kubernetes Cluster
+## Task 4: Validate and Prepare Model to be deployed on Kubernetes Cluster

 ## Acknowledgements